MacOS Big Sur: Safari

 Big Sur includes Safari 14, which was also released for macOS Catalina and macOS Mojave on September 16, 2020.
 Safari 14 includes features such as a new home page in which users can customize what features are visible in addition to being able to set a custom wallpaper.
 It also allows the viewer to preview a page and favicon before visiting it.

 Safari 14 also includes built-in web page translations in English, Spanish, German, French, Russian, Chinese and Portuguese as well as support for 4K HDR content from Netflix on Macs with an Apple T2 chip, although none of these were made available for macOS Catalina and Mojave.

 Privacy features such as iCloud Keychain (which notifies users of compromised passwords), extension privacy management and Privacy Report (which monitors privacy trackers and further increases Safari's security) were added for Safari 14.
 Users were now also able to import password from Google's Chrome browser in addition to being notified of compromised passwords.

 Safari 14 also supports WebExtensions API, the WebP image format as well as VP9 decoding, the latter of which allows for the playback of 4K and HDR content from YouTube.
 In addition, it allowed for better performance and power efficiency.

-Safari 14 ended support for Adobe Flash Player in September, 3 months prior to its end-of-life on December 31, 2020.
+Safari 14 ended support for Adobe Flash Player in September, three months prior to its end-of-life on December 31, 2020.

 Messages

-The Messages app was rewritten to be based upon Apple's Catalyst technology to enable it to have feature parity with its iOS counterpart.
+The Messages app was rewritten to be based upon Apple's Catalyst technology to enable it to have feature parity with its iOS counterpart and to reduce development time and cost.
 The new version of the app included a refined design as well as the ability to pin up to nine conversations that can sync across iOS, iPadOS and macOS.
 Users were also now allowed to search for messages and share their names and photos.
 Photo thumbnails could now also be used for group chats on the app.

 In addition, users could mention contacts by putting the @ symbol in front of their name.
 They were also able to reply to specific messages.
 Memojis, 3d avatars were also made available on Messages.
 On Messages, users could now select photos based on parameters.

 In India, text message effects were added when users sent certain texts (e.g., texting "Happy Holi" will result in users seeing effects).